 The United States Supreme Court recently issued an opinion which significantly limits the ability of a state court to assert personal jurisdiction over non-resident defendants.
 This ruling is hardly a surprise and is consistent with the Court’s recent decisions in BNSF Railway Co. v.
 Tyrrell, 137 S. Ct.
-1549 (2017)
+1549 (2017) which reaffirmed the court’s

 In Cannioto vs. Louisville Ladder, Inc., Civil Action No.: 09-1892 TBM (M.D.
 Fla.
 2011), the plaintiff was severely injured when he fell off of a 24 foot aluminum extension ladder manufactured by Louisville Ladder and sold by Home Depot.
 The plaintiff filed suit in the United District Court for the Middle District of Florida, Tampa Division, alleging that the manufacturer and the seller were strictly liable and negligent.
 The plaintiffs sought $5,000,000 in damages